cattanimarco/Grafici-GFX/README.md

 ## Usage

 ## Documentation
-The Grafici GFX library is composed of the following libraries
+The Grafici GFX library is composed of the following classes and structures

 ### MODEL